 Curb-Stomp Battle: All Alucard fights to the point of being a Running Gag.
-It went Up to Eleven when he invocated every single victim in a form of a ghoul to annihilate the entire Milenium batallion, Maxwell's Holy Crusade, and Walter.
-Done to him by Abraham Van Hellsing who not only defeated him at his strongest, but enslaved him and literally forced him to become his family pet vampire.
+It went Up to Eleven when he invocated every single victim in the form of a ghoul to annihilate the entire Millennium battalion, Maxwell's Holy Crusade, and Walter.
+Done to him by Abraham Van Hellsing, who not only defeated him at his strongest, but enslaved and literally forced him to become his family's pet vampire.

 Yumie vs Walter.

 And let's not forget about Seras vs Zorin Blitz after Seras drank Pip Bernedotte's blood.

 Death Seeker: One possible interpretation of Alucard's character.
 Also explicitly the motivation of the Major and the Last Battalion, plus the majority of vampires.

 Declaration of Protection: Alucard for Integra (though it's all part of the contract), and to a lesser extent, Pip for Seras.